Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Dublin unofficially leaves winter behind around the middle of March when St Patrick’s Festival takes over for a few days around March 17.
 Half a million people turn out to see the parade on March 17 and enjoy the festivities, which can leave the city looking the worse for wear when the music ends and the beer stops flowing.
 Outside of St Paddy’s Day and Easter, though, accommodation rates can be pretty enticing and the city hasn’t yet welcomed the summer crowds.

-September to October are best for good weather and fewer crowds
+Best for good weather and fewer crowds

 The high season officially ends in September: kids are back at school, crowds are thinning out and accommodation rates start to come down.
 It’s an easier time to find a room at a decent rate, especially if you book in advance.